Maine Medical Center

 Pulmonary Inpatient Consultative Service

-Fellows rotate on the Inpatient Pulmonary Consultation Service as part of their Pulmonary Medicine experience required by the Pulmonary and Critical Care Residency Review Committee.
+Fellows rotate on the Inpatient Pulmonary Consultation Service as part of their Pulmonary Medicine experience required by the Pulmonary and Critical Care residency review committee.
 Fellows assigned to this clinical service are responsible for providing comprehensive primary care of pulmonary inpatients, for pulmonary and sleep medicine consultation, and learning competency in the relevant pulmonary medicine clinical procedures with attending supervision.
 Fellows assigned to this clinical service have responsibilities for teaching and supervision of residents and medical students assigned to the service.

 Pulmonary Outpatient Subspecialty Rotations